SanchayGupta1197/kafka-sink-azure-kusto/Kusto-Sink-Connecter-Config.md

 - Valid values: [FAIL, IGNORE, LOG]
 - Importance: Low

-##### `dlq.bootstrap.servers`
+##### `misc.deadletterqueue.bootstrap.servers`
-Configure this list to Kafka broker's address(es) to which the Connector should write failed records to.
+Configure this list to Kafka broker's address(es) to which Connector should write records failed due to network interruptions or unavailability of Kusto cluster.
 This list should be in the form host-1:port-1,host-2:port-2,…host-n:port-n.
 - Type: List
 - Default: ""
 - Importance: Low

-##### `dlq.topic.name`
+##### `misc.deadletterqueue.topic.name`
-Set this to the Kafka topic's name to which the failed records are to be sinked.
+Set this to the Kafka topic's name to which Connector should write records failed due to network interruptions or unavailability of Kusto cluster.
 - Type: string
 - Default: ""
 - Importance: Low